 Not only are they embarrassing and displeasing to the eye, they could be unnecessarily hurtful.

 A bunion can be described as a painful bump on your big toe, often caused by uncomfortable shoes and can even be hereditary.
 Seen mostly in women, bunions are often seen as impossible to get rid of, resulting in people often shying away from bunion treatment in Sydney or even consultations.

 Bunions are very much treatable and the idea of them being an irreversible deformity couldn’t be further from the truth, a treatment option often used is custom orthotics in Sydney.

 Understanding the Causes

 To treat anything, you must first know the cause behind it.
 Bunions in Sydney have a wide range of causes, including:

 - Poorly fit shoes: Perhaps the most common cause, poorly fit shoes are the leading reason as to why a bunion may form.
 If not, it most definitely aids in the development of a bunion if it didn’t cause it initially.
 The overlapping of toes in tight shoes constricts the foot to a confined space, and often pushes toes to take up an uncomfortable position.
 Wearing these often enough can result in a bone deformity, consequentially leading to a bunion or foot pain Sydney CBD.

 - It’s all in your genes: Now, ill-fitting shoes aren’t the only culprit.
 Perhaps the bigger offender here is your genes.
 Not something many want to hear, considering you can’t alter your genetic makeup.
-However, all hope is not lost and treatments are readily available to tackle this issue as well.
+However, all hope is not lost and treatments are readily available to tackle this issue and heel spur treatment in Sydney as well.

 - Neuromuscular Conditions and illnesses: Bunions are not always independent of a medical condition.
 In fact, most bunions formed in men occur due to neuromuscular conditions such as polio.
-These bunions are usually diagnosed earlier on as the cause for these bunions is very much clear.
+These bunions are usually diagnosed earlier on as the cause for these bunions is very much clear, often orthotics in Sydney might also address the issue.

 Treatments and Precautions